alleneli/Data_Sci_Leptosiphon_Polymorphism/README.md

 ## Visualize data

+We will use ggplot to make a bar plot of population sizes.

-### NOTE: All observations beloning to population '0' are singleon observations, that did not meet our population criteria (4 obs within 1000 m)
+### NOTE: All observations belonging to population '0' are singleton observations, that did not meet our population criteria (4 observations within 1000 m)

 ```{r}
 #List pop sizes